pydantic/pydantic/docs/usage/models.md

 !!! note
     *pydantic* is primarily a parsing library, **not a validation library**.
-    Validation is a means to and end - building a model which forms to the types and constraints provided.
+    Validation is a means to an end - building a model which conforms to the types and constraints provided.

-    In other workds *pydantic* guarentees the types and constraints of the output model not the input data.
+    In other words *pydantic* guarantees the types and constraints of the output model, not the input data.

     This might sound like an esoteric distinction, but it is not - you should read about [Data Conversion](#data-conversion) if you're unsure what this means or how it might effect your usage.

-## Model basic usage
+## Basic model usage

 ```py
 from pydantic import BaseModel